Women's club movement in the United States: Libraries

 The GFWC developed a national agenda for libraries across the country.
 Clubwomen believed that having access to books made people's lives better.
-Women’s clubs helped establish many public libraries by contributing their book collections, raising money for building construction through a variety of activities for years, acting as librarians, cataloguing early collections, enlisting male leaders for public funding, and other management activities.
-After the public libraries were established, women’s clubs lobbied on behalf of the public libraries in state legislatures and also for funding from the Carnegie Library Endowment.
-According to the American Library Association (ALA) and GFWC, women’s clubs are estimated to have started between 75 and 80 percent of the public libraries in the United States.
+Women's clubs helped establish many public libraries by contributing their book collections, raising money for building construction through a variety of activities for years, acting as librarians, cataloguing early collections, enlisting male leaders for public funding, and other management activities.
+After the public libraries were established, women's clubs lobbied on behalf of the public libraries in state legislatures and also for funding from the Carnegie Library Endowment.
+According to the American Library Association (ALA) and GFWC, women's clubs are estimated to have started between 75 and 80 percent of the public libraries in the United States.
 In New York, Melvil Dewey found clubwomen in his state to "be staunch allies".

 Often, women's clubs had created their own private libraries, and from this experience wished to create community libraries for everyone to use.
 Many women's clubs made the creation of public libraries an important part of their mission.
 The Woman's Club of Bala Cynwyd was formed with the main initial purpose of creating of a public library in Bala Cynwyd, Pennsylvania.
 In Colorado, women's clubs established "traveling libraries" in conjunction with the state government.
 They were well-received and very popular in the early 1900s around the country.
 In Georgia, clubwomen used their traveling libraries to help combat illiteracy in both the white and black communities.
-In South Carolina, the traveling libraries belonged to woman's clubs, but were available to the public.
+In South Carolina, the traveling libraries belonged to women's clubs, but were available to the public.

 Cherokee County, Texas saw the creation of its first public library with the founding of the Bachelor Girl's Literary Club.
 The El Paso Public Library was created largely by members of the Woman's Club of El Paso.
 In Texas, the Texas Federation of Women's Clubs (TFWC) helped influence the creation of the Texas State Library and Archives Commission and the Texas Historical Commission.
 Around seventy percent of all libraries in Texas were brought into existence because of TFWC.
 Clubwomen in Mount Pleasant, Iowa, helped secure taxes to support their public library.
 Other clubs, like those in Kentucky and Tennessee, taxed club memberships to support their libraries.
 When libraries were threatened with elimination, clubs like the Woman's Club of Norfolk protested.